 Next follows the Application settings section in which you need to fill out the OAuth2 Redirect URI Whitelist field.
 All services that use standard OAuth2 protocol for authorization require this parameter.
 The value of this parameter is always the same -

 https://www.integromat.com/oauth/cb/oauth2.
-This is the URL, to which a user is redirected after they authorize Integromat to access the given service.
+This is the URL, that a user is redirected to after they authorize Integromat to access the given service.
 This way, Integromat learns that the authorization has been successful, and creates a new connection with the service.

 Once you have completed the registration, you will be taken to a screen where you can view two important values -